Who knew GU was so multi-purposeful by Amy Richards

 During the Harvest Moon half-ironman distance triathlon this year, my last tri of the season, I was clipping along nicely.
 I was very happy with how I had been riding and it was looking as though I’d be able to drop about 15 minutes from my previous year’s bike split, despite having crashed pretty badly two weeks prior.
 Then, at about mile 40, (one) of my worst fears happened: I got a flat tire during a race.
 I say this is one of my worst fears; it used to be my worst, but seeing as how I’ve crashed during two races this year, I think it’s been replaced by the fear of crashing.

 Hopefully this situation never happens to you, but if it does, remember: keep calm and do what you know how to do (practice first, of course).
-Also remember that GU has more than one use!
+Also remember that gels have more than one use!